gambitproject/gambit/doc/pygambit.rst

   Out[7]: 0.5

-For games with a tree representation, a :py:class:`MixedStrategyProfile` can be converted to its equivalent :py:class:`MixedBehaviorProfile` by calling :py:func:`MixedStrategyProfile.as_behavior`.
-Equally, a :py:class:`MixedBehaviorProfile` can be converted to an equivalent :py:class:`MixedStrategyProfile` using :py:func:`MixedBehaviorProfile.as_strategy`.
+For games with a tree representation, a :py:class:`.MixedStrategyProfile` can be converted to its equivalent :py:class:`.MixedBehaviorProfile` by calling :py:meth:`.MixedStrategyProfile.as_behavior`.
+Equally, a :py:class:`.MixedBehaviorProfile` can be converted to an equivalent :py:class:`.MixedStrategyProfile` using :py:meth:`.MixedBehaviorProfile.as_strategy`.

 Computing Nash equilibria